mateoarrae/guts/README.md

 Early Days
 ----------

 I've really only just begun this theme.
-The plan is for it to become a lightweight, organised base for anyone to begin their theme developemnt on.
+The plan is for it to become a lightweight, organised base for anyone to begin their theme development on.

 Common responsive page layouts provided by Foundation will be included to get your project started quickly.